JackDCondon/totalcc/README.md

 # totalcc
-A MCC system for Foundry VTT
+A MCC system for Foundry VTT, based off the work for TimLWhite and the boilerplate foundry template.